Position: Certified Robustness Does Not (Yet) Imply Model Security: Introduction

 Certified defenses eschew this best response paradigm by guaranteeing the absence of a family of potential attacks, rather than any one attack~\cite{lecuyer2019certified, li2018certified}.
 These families are typically parameterized by $\ell_p$ inputs, with the certification guaranteeing the absence of adversarial examples within a calculated region.
 While the literature has primarily focused upon classifiers, recent works have begun to explore extensions of certified defenses to other problem spaces, including reinforcement learning and regression~\cite{han2018reinforcement, lutjens2020certified, hammoudeh2022reducing, liu2023enhancing, rekavandi2024certified, liu2025Fox}.

 For all the promise of such systems, when it comes to the practical implications of these approaches, the devil is very much in the details.
 These techniques are presented as producing the distance to the \emph{nearest adversarial example}, which implies that the sample being certified is itself not already attacked.
-However, as was observed by~\citet{cullen2023exploiting}, a more precise framing is that: a certification bounds the distance to the \emph{nearest class changing example}.
-Crucially, there is no guarantee that the class prediction is accurate, and the certification could be the distance from either a clean sample to an adversarial instance, an adversarial instance to a different adversarial class, or an adversarial sample to a clean sample.
-Thus a certification provides no information for distinguishing between clean and attacked samples, with certifications existing for both.
+However, as we observed by~\citet{cullen2023exploiting}, a more precise framing is that: a certification bounds the distance to the \emph{nearest class changing example}.
+This distinction may appear minor, however, it is crucial for understanding the limitations of these techniques, as there is no guarantee that the class prediction is accurate.
+As such the certification could be the distance from either a clean sample to an adversarial instance, an adversarial instance to a different adversarial class, or an adversarial sample to a clean sample.
+Thus current certifications provide no information for distinguishing between clean and attacked samples, with certifications existing for both, and thus, there is no inherent security inferred by the certificate.
 Even the idea that a certification can be considered a measure for how much effort would be required to attack a particular sample does not hold, given the observation that certifications themselves can be exploited to guide adversarial attackers~\cite{cullen2023exploiting}.

-This then leads to a problematic contradiction between how these systems are presented---as reliable, \emph{guarantees} against adversarial manipulation---and the practical reality of how they perform.
-And this difference is crucial, for human perception and psychology is a crucial factor in practical security.
+This then leads to a problematic alignment issue, in which there is a contradiction between how these systems are presented---as reliable, \emph{guarantees} against adversarial manipulation---and the practical reality of how they perform.
+And this difference is crucial for practical security, as it produces an attack surface between how the security of these systems may be perceived, relative to what it can deliver.
 It is for these reasons that we take the position that today's certified guarantees may provide more security theater than actual security, especially if they are providing a false-sense of security to users who are not fully across these technical nuances.